 TRIA was renewed in 2005, 2007, 2015, and 2019 with some changes, and has a current expiration of December 31, 2027.
-Including the stipulation that in 2020, even if the above criteria is met, no federal payments would be made until the loss reaches $200 million.
+Including the stipulation that, beginning in 2020, even if the above criteria is met, no federal payments would be made until the loss reaches $200 million.
 But also removing the provision requiring that an act of terrorism be committed by a person acting on behalf of a foreign interest so that acts of domestic terrorism may be certified.

 How Does TRIA Work

 Under this rather complicated program, insurance carriers could offer policyholders coverage for terrorism losses in accordance with the terms of their property policy.
 Each insurer would have its own deductible to the government.
 If the TRIA threshold were to be met, the federal government would pay out 80% of the losses beyond that deductible to insurers.
 Treasury would then recoup 140% of what they paid out (with a cap) by allowing insurers to surcharge all TRIA-backed policyholders nationwide, then pass along the surcharge to the government.
 In essence, except for in the largest of losses, the government recoups more than their payout.

 Add on to this the evolution of mass shootings as domestic terrorism.
 In many cases, these “smaller” acts will not meet the TRIA thresholds but still cause catastrophic losses to life, property, and business interruption.